 The world had seemingly given up on Scott, a Navy veteran.
-But with your help, Scott built a new life from scratch: a rewarding job, his own little place, and a meaningful, productive life.
+But with your help, this vet built a new life from scratch: a rewarding job, his own little place, and a meaningful, productive life.

 After a normal life and 20 years of full-time employment in warehouse work, I’d lost my job.
 It was only a matter of time before I was evicted from my place.
 So I made the trip from Hamburg to Opportunity House.
 It was sad, but I knew I had to be prepared.